Vladimir Amarin: Political career

 On 6 November 2014, after 6 years of being First Deputy Minister, Alexander Lukashenko appointed Amarin Minister of Finance.
-On 16 October 2015, the government was temporarily resigned, but on 17 December 2015 he was re-appointed as minister.
+On 16 October 2015, the government was temporarily resigned, but on 17 December 2015 he was re-appointed minister.

 Generally, he did not speak much on issues besides the budget.
 Amarin encouraged the export of potash, keeping it on zero duty.
 He also deepened financial ties with China.
 He attempted to come to a greater understanding with the IMF in 2016 and said that the country had paid more than $3.3 billion in debt repayment, but the IMF did not grant Belarus an unconditional loan.
 However, Amarin did negotiate a loan with the Eurasian Fund for Stabilization and Development.

 After departing, he temporarily found a job in Moscow, but in March 2019 was employed as a member of the Standing Committee of the Union State.
 He has also been Deputy Secretary of State of the Union State.
 During his tenure as Deputy Secretary, he announced that there were prospects for a singular currency for the Union State.